Graduate Course Catalog 2015-2016

 This program is offered in Durham.

 Please view as well, the course listings for music education (MUED).

 Degree Offered: M.A.

-The Department of Music offers programs leading to the degree of master of arts with options in music studies and music education.
-The program is flexible, allowing the student to emphasize any of a variety of areas, and is built around a core curriculum stressing a broad knowledge of music.
+The Department of Music offers programs leading to the degree of master of arts with options in composition, conducting, and musicology.
+Each program emphasizes a specific core curriculum that is complemented by a range of supportive courses that foster a broad knowledge of music.
+There is also enough room for electives (nearly a third of the degree) so that each student may tailor coursework to fit his or her personal interests and needs.
 Graduates have established successful careers in performance, conducting, public school teaching, college teaching, and research.
 The program also serves as excellent preparation for doctoral study.